If you are a theme developer, there may be a base theme you are probably…

 UpdraftPlus allows you to keep automated backups of your WordPress install, and then easily restore old versions.
 The plugin supports Dropbox, Google Drive, Amazon S3, Rackspace and other cloud storage services.
 Or you can use FTP/SFTP to send your back-ups anywhere.
 You can easily schedule back-ups to run behind the scenes and chose how many back-ups to keep at one time before it is deleted.
-Your database will be automatically backed up, but you can also chose to include plugin files, theme files and uploads in your backup.
+Your database will be automatically backed up, but you can also choose to include plugin files, theme files and uploads in your backup.
 Each category is compressed to its own zip file which can be used later to restore to a previous version of your install.

 How’s It Work?

 After you install and activate the plugin, you will need to configure it.
 Go to Settings -> UpdraftPlus Backups to get started.
 For now, you can ignore the top part of the options panel, which will have information about your backups, and options to manually backup or restore your site.